 Mary Ellen is a musician, music teacher, and peace activist, working with young students in Denver schools through the Community Resources program.
 She also teaches marimba and mbira classes at her music studio, Free Range Music.
 She's a certified leader in Dances of Universal Peace, an inter-faith practice using songs and movements to honor multi-cultural spiritual traditions and build harmony and resilience.

 A Denver native, she has a BA in Environmental Policy from Antioch University, and spent the early part of her career as a lobbyist, community organizer, and in outdoor education in Colorado, Alaska, and Seattle.

 Mary Ellen got involved with Knitting4Peace 10 years ago, knitting and donating items.
 Since 2016, she's worked part-time for K4P handling quality control, storage, shipments and deliveries from Denver, and supporting new Peace Pods.
 She stepped up as Interim Executive Director in September, 2019.

 She says: “I love being part of this wonderful project.
 I get to see and touch all the incredible items that people send in, make items myself, and send them out into the world.
 The beauty, creativity, and generosity that flows through our programs is a heartwarming and tangible way of being in beloved community.
 Seeing the joy as a child picks their Peace Pal is a mutual joy, a moment of pure grace.”

 Mary Ellen loves to hike, bike, sing, garden, knit, cross-country ski, and enjoy life with her husband, Paul and chocolate lab, Laddie.

 Julie is a life long knitter.
 She started knitting prayer shawls for K4P from Providence RI, shortly after K4P began.
-Four years ago she moved to Denver with her husband and realized she could meet Susan McKee, K4P’s founder, in person.
-She began knitting with a local Denver Peace Pod, then began volunteering to help with inventory and recently joined the board.
+She moved to Denver with her husband in 2013 and realized she could meet Susan McKee, K4P’s founder, in person.
+She began knitting with a local Denver Peace Pod, then began volunteering to help with inventory.
+She joined the board in 2017.

 A retired primary care pediatrician, Julie has found ways to be active in many social justice causes in Denver.
 K4P is a perfect fit as it ties two of Julie’s passions – knitting and trying to make the world a better place.